 Ohm Studio is a little-known and hugely underrated music production suite that incorporates peer-to-peer linking and allows for multiple people to work together in the same project in real-time.

-The software itself is free to use and has a user-friendly interface that is like a cross between Ableton Live and Protools.
+Hosted on Steam, the software is free to use and has a user-friendly interface that is like a cross between Ableton Live and Protools.

 Ohm Studio is a great option for producers working remotely, especially during the Covid-19 pandemic, and provides an oft-overlooked solution to working together, remotely.
 Nowadays we have programs like Skype and Zoom, but they don’t directly integrate or allow you to collaborate with separate sound sources like Ohm Studio does.